Opiates, Opioids, Crack!

 - Fentanyl.
 With the Darknet Markets being a popular place to mail order drugs there a lot of look-a-like prescription pills that are actually pressed with Fentanyl which is 50-100 times stronger than morphine.
 Fentanyl is being passed off as Xanax, Percocet, Vicodin, Molly, and other popular drugs.
 Dealers are also stretching heroine by mixing in Fentanyl leading to overdoses of all of these drugs.

 - Respiratory Arrest.
 You essentially become too relaxed to breathe.

 Paul discusses Narcan (Naloxone) from his time as an EMT.
 Narcan stops an opiate overdose in it’s tracks.
-Paul has administered Narcan 40-50 times and has experienced patients becoming hostile afterwards because they didn’t know they overdosed.
-To the patient they wake up immediately and think the medics ruined their high.
+Paul has administered Narcan 40-50 times and has experienced patients becoming hostile afterward because they didn’t know they overdosed.
+To the patient, they wake up immediately and think the medics ruined their high.

 Why are so many people abusing opiates and why are so many people turning to the black market?

 We don’t really know why opiate use is so common but we have theories that mental illness and despair have a lot to do with it.
 Some people also think that because they’re prescribed as medication by doctors that opiates are safe.
 As far as the black market is concerned, the recent media coverage and new FDA recommendations are leading doctors to write fewer opiate prescriptions.
 Also, buying black-market pills gets expensive!
 Buying heroin is a lot cheaper when buying on the streets.

 How can you stay safe as an opiate user?

 We don’t advocate drug use, but if you’re going to use drugs we suggest you practice safe drug use.